reposense/RepoSense/docs/UserGuide.md

   * `Team Name` : see note [1] below.
 * `Granularity` : the period of time for which commits are aggregated in the Ramp Chart.
     * `Day`: commits within a day (commits made within 00:00 to 23:59 in **GMT+8**) are shown as one ramp
-    * `Week` commits within a week are shown as one ramp
+    * `Week`:  commits within a week are shown as one ramp
 * `Since`, `Until` : the date range for the Ramp Chart (not applied to the Contribution Bars).
 * `Reverse` : if checked, the sorting will be done in the reverse order of the default sorting order
 * `Group` : if checked, authors from the same team<sup>[1]</sup> will be grouped together.
 This has precedence over the `sort by` feature; the `sort by` feature will only change display order of the authors under the same team<sup>[1]</sup>.